alexdangelo/travel/_posts/2020-03-19-road-trip-home.md

 That's LOT of driving time in the car, especially for the kids.
 Unknown how long it will take so the rental car is due back home on June 20, about 90 days from now, because it was cheaper to book full months at a time instead of partial months.
 (We'll keep using a large sedan because I got an amazing deal and a minivan is SUPER expensive).

 We'll keep being flexible especially as the world changes due to coronavirus / COVID-19.
 So we may get back even earlier than June 20, or maybe not.
 (Original plan was early Aug).
 We're trying to minimize health risks plus everything is closed.
 Even at national parks, the gates and trails are open but visitor centers, etc are closed.
 We've got nonperishables with us so we're ok if we get stuck for a while in any location.

+We're looking into driving west through Texas to New Mexico, then north through Albuquerque and Santa Fe, then north through Utah+Idaho and Wyoming (for Yellowstone) and then west to Seattle.
+All completely tentative at this point but it hits a lot of amazing national parks and sights along the way, and these tend to be harder for us to get to than places on the West Coast.

+Key to map

+* Fuchsia: confirmed places we're staying
+* Blue: cities/towns to possibly pass through
+* Yellow: national parks (I just plotted all parks that were anywhere near possible routes to home)